toyota-m2k/wpf-little-toolkit/README.md

 ## NumericTextBox

-  TextBox which accept only numbers character.
+  TextBox which accept only numeric character.

 ## CheckButton

-  A button which has the IsChecked attribute.
+  A button which has IsChecked attribute.
-  This is similar to ToggleButton, but it's IsChecked attribute will not be changed by click action but can be changed it only programatically.
+  This is similar to ToggleButton, but it's IsChecked attribute will not be changed by click action but can be changed only programatically.
-  It's useful in specal cases to handle "un-bindable property" of view for example "Play" property of MediaElement.
+  It's useful in specal situation to handle "un-bindable property" of view for example "Play" property of MediaElement.

 ## MenuButton